 We’ve all been there with trying to lose weight and keep it off.
 Hiking is a fantastic way to continue your weight loss, build up your core muscles, and continue to stay in shape and get fit.

 Even without changing your diet, hiking can aid in weight loss, so long as you continue to push yourself.

-Hiking is beneficial to your mind, soul, and your body.
+Hiking is beneficial to your mind, soul, and body.
 It helps you with weight loss, muscle building, increasing and supporting your bone density, and lessens your risks of dangerous illnesses.

-In addition to hiking, there are many exercises I love participating in, my favorite being everything mountain biking, Swimming, running, and skiing are some of the best exercises you can get.
+In addition to hiking, there are many exercises I love participating in, my favorite being everything mountain biking, swimming, running, and skiing are some of the best exercises you can get.

 Building your body is a wonderful way to stay healthy, but you also need an activity that engages your mind, soul, and health.
-Hiking has some incredible benefits!
+Hiking has some incredible health benefits!